Sacred Heart Pioneers men's basketball

 The Sacred Heart Pioneers men's basketball team represents Sacred Heart University in Fairfield, Connecticut, United States.
 The school's team currently competes in the Metro Atlantic Athletic Conference.
 They play their home games at the William H. Pitt Center.
 During their time as members of the NCAA Division II, they were national champions in 1986.
+Since joining NCAA Division I for the 1999-2000 season, the Pioneers have never appeared in the NCAA Division I men's basketball tournament.

 History

 In 1983, Keith Bennett became the school's leading career scorer.
 He was named a National Association of Basketball Coaches Division II All-American in 1981, 1982, and 1983, and Regional Player of the Year in 1982 and 1983.

 2014–15 was the 50th season of Pioneer basketball.
 Sacred Heart's first year of competition was the 1965–66 season under coach Don Feeley.
 Sacred Heart joined NCAA Division I in the 1999–2000 season.